crystal-lang/crystal/_gitbook/syntax_and_semantics/literals/string.md

 A "heredoc" is written with `<<-IDENT`, where `IDENT` is an identifier, a sequence of letters and numbers that must start with a letter.
 The "heredoc" finishes in the line that starts with `IDENT`, ignoring leading whitespace.

-Leading whitespace is removing from the heredoc contents according to the number of whitespace that this last `IDENT` has.
+Leading whitespace is removed from the heredoc contents according to the number of whitespace that this last `IDENT` has.
 For example:

 ```crystal
 # Same as "Hello\n  world"